 - Fill out a Research Ethics Application form.

 - Ensure that all researchers on the project have completed the Tri-Council CORE Policy Tutorial, and submit all certificates with the application form.
 The CORE tutorial is comprised of ten modules, and may take a few hours to complete.

-- Should the research continue past one year, complete a Research Ethics Renewal Application.
+- Should the research continue past one year, complete a Research Ethics Renewal Form.
 If the project has changed significantly, submit a revised Research Ethics Application.

 All forms must be submitted to the Research Office.
 Forms and policies can be found on the Redeemer App.

 Failure to abide by Redeemer’s Research Ethics Review policy and procedures may result in an investigation or disciplinary action, as per the Integrity in Research and Scholarship policy.